espressif/esp-idf/docs/en/hw-reference/esp32/get-started-ethernet-kit.rst

     1. To prevent the power-on state of the GPIO0 from being affected by the clock output on the PHY side, the RESET_N signal to PHY defaults to low, turning the clock output off.
 After power-on you can control RESET_N with GPIO5 to turn the clock output on.
 See also `RMII Clock Sourced Externally by PHY`_.
 For PHYs that cannot turn off the clock output through RESET_N, it is recommended to use a crystal module that can be disabled/enabled externally.
 Similarly like when using RESET_N, the oscillator module should be disabled by default and turned on by ESP32 after power-up.
 For a reference design please see `ESP32-Ethernet-Kit V1.2 Ethernet board (A) schematic`_.

     2. The ESP32 pins GPIO16 and GPIO17 are not broken out to the ESP32-WROVER-E module and therefore not available for use.
-If you need to use these pins, please solder a module without PSRAM memory inside, e.g. the ESP32-WROOM-32D or ESP32-SOLO-1.
+If you need to use these pins, please solder a module without PSRAM memory inside, e.g., the ESP32-WROOM-32D or ESP32-SOLO-1.

 Start Application Development